Maintain a Good Pace

 Keep It Safe

-Do not swing your club if others in your group are not at a safe distance.
+- Do not swing your club if others are not a safe distance away.
 Remember to keep your distance when others are swinging.

-When practicing your swing, never swing in the direction of another player.
-There may be pebbles or twigs or other matter in the grass that could fly up and injure a playing partner.
+- When practicing your swing, never swing in the direction of others.
+There may be pebbles, twigs or other matter in the grass that could fly up and cause an injury

-Do not hit the ball until you are certain that the group ahead of you is out of range.
+- Do not hit the ball until you are certain that the group ahead is out of range.

-Observe the safety suggestions posted in golf carts and drive carefully.
-Golf etiquette requires keeping your cart off the grass as much as possible.
+- Observe the safety suggestions posted in golf carts and drive carefully, keeping your cart to the cart paths as much as possible.

-Never throw clubs in anger.
-In addition to being rude and childish, it could also be dangerous.
+- Never throw clubs in anger.
+In addition to being unsportsmanlike, it can be dangerous.

-Do not yell out following a shot.
-Even if boisterous behavior doesn’t bother your playing partners, there are other people on the course who may be within earshot.
+- Do not yell out following a shot.
+Even if boisterous behaviour does not bother your playing partners, there are others on the course who may be within earshot.

-Be aware of your shadow on the putting green.
-Don’t stand in a place that causes your shadow to be cast across another player or that player’s putting line.
+- Be aware of your shadow on the putting green.
+Do not stand in an area that causes your shadow to be cast across another player’s putting line.

-Never walk through a playing partner’s putting line.
-Your footprints might alter the path of a partner’s putt.
-Step over the putting line, or walk around (behind) the partner’s ball.
+- Never walk over a player’s putting line.
+Step over the putting line or walk behind the player’s ball.

-If you make scuff marks on the green please repair them before leaving the green.
+- If you make scuff marks on the Putting Green, repair them before leaving the green.